rs-renato/cluster-worker/README.md

 ```

 ### Item Processor
-`ItemProcessor's` are tasks managed by `HazelcastRunnableConsumer` allocated into each cluster's node (multithread per node).
+`ItemProcessor's` are tasks managed by `HazelcastCallableConsumer` allocated into each cluster's node (multithread per node).
 This task is responsible to execute the client's implementation to processing some data read from hazelcast distributed queue.
 It can process to files (eg. exporting a xml/json), database, web-services, pdf generation, etc.

 The example below shows an example of `ItemProcessor` which process one integer obtained from hazelcast distributed queue named `cw.example.queue` with `ConsumerStrategy.WAIT_ON_AVAILABLE` defined to wait an item until it become available (blocking way) and executing with 02 workers (Threads):